Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 IN THE FREEZER: This easy marble cake recipe will also freeze for up to 3 months.

-close up shot of a slice of Marble Cake on a plate
+a slice of Marble Cake on a plate

 Marble is one of my favorite confections with the combination of chocolate and white cake.
-The two flavors are swirled together to form a lovely marbled effect for this moist cake.
+The two flavors are swirled together to form a lovely marbled effect for this moist marble cake.
 This decadent and beautiful creation is perfect for serving at any party.

 Can I store this cake at room temperature?